thomassie/thomassie.github.io/StormDataPrep.md

 Next, I make a couple of adjustments so that the data set matches my needs for analysis:

   - *Year*: to summarise/describe data by year.
-  - *DateTimeSameYear*: when you only want to explore seasonal occurances.
+  - *DateTimeSameYear*: when you only want to explore seasonal occurrence.
   - *Duration*: giving amount of time s storm lasted.
   - *WindKPH*: wind speed in km per hour.
   - *KeyPlus*: a combination of *Key* and *Name*.